 Erosion is a natural process by which the surface of the land is worn away by water, wind, or chemical action.
 Accelerated erosion, on the other hand, occurs at a greater rate and is of particular concern with human earth disturbance activities.

 PA Code, Title 25, Chapter 102, and the Pennsylvania Clean Streams Law require the implementation and maintenance of erosion and sediment control best management practices (BMPs) to minimize the potential for accelerated erosion and sedimentation.

 The Huntingdon County Conservation District (HCCD) has Level II delegation from the PA Department of Environmental Protection (DEP) to administer the erosion and sediment pollution control program.
-Level II duties include education, technical assistance, site inspection, plan review, and voluntary compliance.
+Level II duties include education, outreach, technical assistance, site inspection, plan review, and voluntary compliance.
 HCCD works with DEP on all enforcement matters.

 Please review the links to the right for assistance in determining the Chapter 102 requirements for your type of project.
 If you have erosion and sediment control questions or permitting concerns, please contact the E&S Technician for assistance.
 Email: email@example.com Phone: (814)-627-1626 ext.
 3019